canonical/k8s-snap/docs/src/snap/explanation/epa.md

 ### Key features

--  **High Performance**: DPDK can process millions of packets per second per core, using multi-core CPUs to scale performance.
+-  **High performance**: DPDK can process millions of packets per second per core, using multi-core CPUs to scale performance.
--  **User-Space Processing**: By running in user space, DPDK avoids the overhead of kernel context switches and uses HugePages for better memory performance.
+-  **User-space processing**: By running in user space, DPDK avoids the overhead of kernel context switches and uses HugePages for better memory performance.
 -  **Poll Mode Drivers (PMD)**: DPDK uses PMDs that poll for packets instead of